On the Normalization of Confusion Matrices: Methods and Geometric Interpretations

-We revisited confusion matrix normalization and showed that bistochastic normalization provides a principled way to isolate class similarity from distribution bias.
-While the use of IPF for contingency tables is well-established in other fields, its value for interpreting classifier behavior in machine learning has been largely overlooked.
-We demonstrated that bistochastic normalization reveals class similarities more clearly than standard methods, especially in heterogeneous settings.
+We revisited confusion matrix normalization and showed that bi-normalization provides a principled way to isolate class similarity from distribution bias.
+While the use of IPF for contingency tables is well established in other fields, its value for interpreting classifier behavior in machine learning has been largely overlooked.
+We demonstrated that bi-normalization reveals class similarities more clearly than standard methods, especially in heterogeneous settings.

-We also introduced a geometric interpretation of normalization methods based on class representations in the latent space.
-Our results suggest that normalized confusion matrices are not just tools for evaluation—they offer insight into how models internally represent classes.

-An important next step is to explore how bistochastic normalization and geometric interpretations can inform model training, for instance through regularization objectives.